 Where will the session take place?

 As I mentioned above, my super power is making sure you have the best experience possible and not everyone wants to have to tidy their home for a photoshoot with a newborn in tow!
-So that I can provide a warm, comfortable environment for you and you baby (not to mention the gooey chocolatey biscuits) so that you can simply arrive and be looked after, I have a studio in Surrey.
-We’re not talking white backgrounds here (hello 1998), I have an ever changing lifestyle set up in the studio with a carefully curated collection of vintage finds and sumptuous bedding to create a cosy, homely vibe for your images while keeping your baby as the star of the show.
-Alternatively, if you’re passionate about having your session at home, I can do that too.
+So that I can provide a warm, comfortable environment for you and you baby (not to mention the chocolatey biscuits) so that you can simply arrive and be looked after, I have a studio in Surrey.
+We’re not talking white backgrounds here (hello 1998), I have an ever changing lifestyle set up in the studio with a carefully curated collection of vintage finds and sumptuous fabrics to create a cosy, homely vibe for your images while keeping your baby as the star of the show.

 What will happen during my newborn session?

 Making sure you’re well prepared for your session is the key to it’s success and why I have developed my very own system to ensure the smooth running of things.
 The images you will have seen on this website or my social media are variations of similar techniques I use in every session.
 We’ll move through various positions making sure we capture your baby and the rest of the family in a variety of combinations, stopping whenever we need to for you to feed, cuddle or change your baby.
-While your baby is fast asleep, I’ll gently move them while they lie safely on a huge bed to capture the tiny details.
-This is a good time for you to put your feet up, have a cup of tea and a break while I work.
-You will also have the opportunity to browse all the gorgeous products available to display your photos when they’re ready, from framed prints and albums to vintage style keepsake boxes.
+While your baby is fast asleep, I’ll gently move them to capture the tiny details.
+This is a good time for you to put your feet up and have a break while I work.
+You will also have the opportunity to browse all the gorgeous products available to display your photos when they’re ready.

 How long is a newborn session?